samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 * __[eval]__
 * __[vocabulary]__

-The above are all implemented as ISlots, accessible to you through raising a signal, using the `ISignal` provider from Magic Signals.
+The above are all implemented as `ISlots`, accessible to you through raising a signal, using the `ISignal` provider from Magic Signals.

 ## License